 ALUMNAE COUNCIL CENTENNIAL SCHOLARSHIP FUND

-Scholarships awarded to undergraduate and graduate women based on GPA (minimum 3.0), financial need, and participation in U-M community.
+Scholarships were awarded to undergraduate and graduate women based on GPA (minimum 3.0), financial need, and participation in U-M community.

 ALUMNAE COUNCIL MEMORIAL FUND